 - 2. Social Security Number Requirement: All exhibitors and contestants must have a personal Social Security Number to be eligible to participate in the San Antonio Stock Show & Rodeo.
 Social Security Numbers must be recorded during the entry process.
 Intermediate and Junior contestants registering on-site for Judging Contests will not be required to have a SSN.
 Any contestant, regardless of age, participating in a Senior Division of a contest will be required to have their Social Security Number at registration.
 Exhibitors/Contestants offered a scholarship must provide their Social Security Number to show management upon request in order to fully qualify for funding. - 3.
 Foreign Exchange Students: Foreign Exchange students are ineligible to compete in the Junior Livestock Show.
 Such individuals are eligible to participate in the Open Livestock Show. - 4.
 Non-United States Citizens: Non-United States Citizens are ineligible to compete in the Junior Livestock Show.
-Such individuals are eligible to participate in the Open Livestock Show.

-FRA programs the opportunity to enter members of their programs in the Junior Livestock Show, subject to these Junior Rules.
-These rules are only minimum requirements for participation in the Show and are not intended to limit the right of any AST, CEA or CTE/STEM Director, or the Texas A&M AgriLife Extension or the Texas Education Agency, to impose additional requirements as they deem necessary.
+Such individuals are eligible to participate in the Open Livestock Show. - 5.
+Entry: The San Antonio Stock Show & Rodeo makes available to ASTs and CEAs in charge of 4-H Clubs or FFA programs the opportunity to enter members of their programs in the Junior Livestock Show, subject to these Junior Rules.
+These rules are only minimum requirements for participation in the Show and are not intended to limit the right of any AST or CEA, or the Texas A&M AgriLife Extension or the Texas Education Agency, to impose additional requirements as they deem necessary.
 The opportunity to enter 4-H Club and FFA members' projects in the Junior Livestock Show is made available to Parents, Exhibitors and ASTs/CEAs supervising these Junior Show projects.
-The opportunity to enter 4-H Club, FFA Chapter or CTE/STEM Program members or their non-animal projects in the Junior Contests is made available to Parents, Exhibitors and ASTs/CEAs supervising these Junior Show projects.
+The opportunity to enter 4-H Club or FFA Chapter Program members or their non-animal projects in the Junior Contests is made available to Parents, Exhibitors and ASTs/CEAs supervising these Junior Show projects.
 In no event are these rules to be construed as making any offer or opportunity available to any 4-H Club or FFA member.
 In no event shall any AST or CEA be considered to be an agent of the San Antonio Stock Show & Rodeo for any purpose.

-Entries in the Junior Livestock Show must be made by the Parent, Exhibitor or AST or CEA under whose supervision the projects were managed.
+All entries in the Junior Livestock Show must be made by the Parent, Exhibitor or AST or CEA under whose supervision the projects were managed via the Online Entry System.
 The AST or CEA must certify the exhibitor is a bona fide member of their respective Chapter or Club and are eligible under the rules of this show.
 It is the responsibility of the Parent, Exhibitor and AST/CEA to read all rules.
 The Parent and Exhibitor must sign the Junior Show Entry Agreement at time of entry.
 If entries are not correctly submitted they will be returned.

-4-H Clubs, FFA Chapters and CTE/STEM Programs must submit their payment in order for entries to be considered valid.
+4-H Clubs and FFA Chapters must submit their payment in order for entries to be considered valid.
 Junior entries must be completed using the online entry system along with one (1) check to cover total fees due (entries and passes), if electronic payment was not made.
 Entries may be made through the Parent, Exhibitor or 4-H Club/FFA Chapter and submitted online here.
 Checks for Junior entries must be drawn on 4-H or FFA accounts, money orders, or cashier's checks.
 Personal checks will not be accepted for the Junior Livestock Show.